moby/moby/docs/sources/reference/api/docker_remote_api_v1.14.md

 ## 3.1 Inside `docker run`

-Here are the steps of `docker run`:
+Here are what the command line `docker run` does via the API:

 - Create the container

-- If the status code is 404, it means the image doesn't exists:
+- If the status code is 404, it means the image doesn't exist:
     - Try to pull it
     - Then retry to create the container